dsv-rp/DDS/README.md

 By default, out-of-the-box, the styles are for Daikin brand in light mode.

 ### Dark Mode and Brands/Themes

+_Due to the encapsulation of styles by the Web Components specification, how themes are applied may change in the future._

 For dark-mode support and non-daikin brands, you need to add the `tokens` package and include the CSS reference in your html: